 vi) Contract assets

 A contract asset is the right to consideration in exchange for goods or services transferred to the customer.
-If the Company performs by transferring goods or services to a customer before the customer pays the consideration or before payment is due, a contract asset is recognised for the earned consideration that is conditional.
+If the Company performs by transferring goods or services to a customer before the customer pays the consideration or before payment is due, a contract asset is recognised for the earned consideration.

 vii) Contract liabilities